Bonsai leaf pruning on a hornbeam: defoliating to reduce the leaf size

 Instructions

-Why do you prune leaves?
 1. for denser branching.

 2. so that the leaves can receive light evenly.

-3. to prevent the inner branches from dying off.
-When do you prune leaves?
-You can start the first leaf pruning in mid-May, when the leaves have grown large enough.
-If yellow leaves appear on the inside of the crown, the crown is too densely covered with leaves and you need to thin out.
-Always prune the leaves by feel.
+You can start the first leaf pruning in mid-May when the leaves have grown large enough.
+If yellow leaves appear inside the crown, the crown is too densely overgrown with leaves, then you need to thin out.
+You always cut the leaves by feel.
 This depends on the time of year, the stage of growth, the variety and the health of the tree.
-1. classic "two-leaf pruning" Cut back the new shoot after the 2nd leaf or pair of leaves.
-You can generally use this technique on all tree varieties.
-The first leaves on the new shoots are usually small, the second are already larger and so on.
-The first leaf is left untouched, the second is cut in half.
-When do you do this?
-Usually at the end of May, until the end of June, when the leaves are big enough.

 Figure 1